Agnese Lāce

-Agnese Lāce (born 23 August 1987) is a Latvian politician of The Progressives serving as minister of culture since 2024.
+Agnese Lāce (born 23 August 1987) is a Latvian politician of The Progressives who served as minister of culture from 2024 until 2026.
 She was previously parliamentary secretary to the minister of culture from 2023 to 2024, and worked at Providus from 2016 to 2023.
 Her previous experience also includes consultancy for the UN Refugee Agency and researcher at the University of Latvia.